 5. Backup and Migrate Your Website

-It doesn’t matter what type of website you’re running or what platform you’re using, you should always make sure to create regular backups.
+It doesn’t matter what type of website you’re running or what platform you’re using, you should always make sure to use a plugin to create regular backups using a WordPress backup plugin.
 If you’re unfamiliar, a backup is a copy of your site as it appeared at a certain point.
 This can be used if something were to happen with your site, rendering it broken or unusable.
 You could then revert to an earlier backup version.

 In fact, we recommend you backup your site at least weekly, and even more often if you publish content on a tight schedule.
 Some WordPress hosting platforms take care of this for you with daily backups.
 However, it’s always a good idea for you to know how to do it yourself.
 With WordPress, you have access to plenty of easy-to-use backup plugins, such as UpdraftPlus:

 In some cases, you can even use backups to migrate your website from one server to another.
 This idea can be a little intimidated, but it’s something anyone can do, even if you have no web development background!